You see people making big changes in their life and wonder if you can change your life in less than a year.

 In September, I discovered Medium and started writing there, publishing my first article near the end of the month.

-Medium paid its writers by the number of claps you received on your work.
+Medium paid its writers back then by the claps they received for their work.

 I made $9 that month and cried like I had won the lottery because I was a paid writer.